 All children should have the chance to grow up healthy, but sometimes they have problems with their growth and learning.
 These problems may keep them from getting a good start in life.

 Having a well-child checkup regularly may help your doctor find health and learning problems early and stop some of the problems from happening.
-A well-child checkup should take place around the 9, 18, 24 and 30-month visit, but may happen more often.
+A well-child checkup should take place around the nine, 18, 24 and 30-month visits, but may happen more often.

 At every well-child checkup, the doctor:

-- " Should ask you about your child's growth and development - " May ask you to fill out a form with questions about your child's development childdevelopment/screening.html or call (800) CDC-INFO (232-4636).
+- " should ask you about your child's growth and development - " may ask you to fill out a form with questions about your child's development www.cdc.gov/ncbddd/ childdevelopment/screening.html or call (800) CDC-INFO (232-4636).